drasticactions/Drastic.Tools/src/Drastic.TrayWindow.Maui/README.md

 ## Setup

 First, for Mac Catalyst, you need to set it up to allow for multiple windows.
-You **MUST** following the [documentation](https://learn.microsoft.com/en-us/dotnet/maui/fundamentals/windows?view=net-maui-7.0#ipados-and-macos-configuration).
+You **MUST** follow the [documentation](https://learn.microsoft.com/en-us/dotnet/maui/fundamentals/windows?view=net-maui-7.0#ipados-and-macos-configuration), including setting up the info.plist and SceneDelegate for MAUI.
+If you don't do this, you won't get full multi-window support and this won't work.

 Once you do this, verify that multiple window support works for your project.
 Then, install this nuget.

 In your `AppDelegate.cs`, switch it to use `MauiTrayUIApplicationDelegate`